DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ## Path Tracing

-This tutorial implements a basic path tracing algorithm with next event estimation (aka light source sampling).
+This tutorial implements a basic path tracing algorithm with the next event estimation (aka light source sampling).
 In this section we provide some details about the rendering process.
-Additional information on path tracing can be easily found on the internet.
+Additional information about path tracing can be easily found on the internet.
 [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracing.github.io/) could be a good starting point.
+Path tracing shader source code also contains a lot of additional details.

 The rendering process consists of the following three stages: